 (e) Continuation and extension of the amateur's unique ability to enhance international goodwill.

 11. Each of those five principles is interrelated, having in common as a foundation the radio Amateur’s ability to communicate effectively and efficiently in a variety of circumstances.
-Volunteer emergency communications are one of the fundamental functions of the Amateur Service that is most obvious to the public.
-Emergency communications efforts of radio Amateurs is enhanced and facilitated by their ability to refine, adapt and improve equipment (including better and more efficient antennas); experimenting with new and varied communications technologies and systems in order to better understand and utilize the propagation of radio waves.
-By virtue of this technical self-training and the educational programs available to the Amateur Radio community, the Service can effectively provide supplemental and restorative communications for emergency and disaster relief agencies and organizations.
-Even beyond our borders, the Amateur Service consistently serves as a valuable resource.
+Volunteer public service and emergency communications are the fundamental functions of the Amateur Service that are most obvious to the public.
+The public service and emergency communications efforts of radio Amateurs is enhanced and facilitated by their ability to refine, adapt and improve equipment (including better and more efficient antennas); experimenting with new and varied communications technologies and systems in order to better understand and utilize the propagation of radio waves.
+By virtue of this technical self-training and the educational programs available to the Amateur Radio community, the Service can effectively provide a variety of primary, supplemental or restorative communications for public service activities and events as well as emergency and disaster relief agencies and organizations.
+Beyond our borders, the Amateur Service consistently serves as a valuable resource largely based on the United States’ model.

-12. A non-commercial, public service avocation, Amateur Radio emergency communications are provided on a voluntary basis.
+12. A non-commercial, public service avocation, Amateur Radio communications are provided on a voluntary basis.
 The communications are nonetheless inherently reliable.
 This is because their infrastructure is largely decentralized.
 Amateur Radio relies not on commercial power mains or fixed repeaters or other relay facilities that can fail, but instead on the multitude of individual stations deployed ubiquitously in residences throughout towns, counties, states and the United States.
-These volunteers offer their stations and their skills for emergency and disaster relief communications at no cost to States, municipalities, disaster relief agencies, or to the Federal Government.
-Radio amateurs respond immediately, and without a call to duty, following any type of emergency or disaster with working, hardened communications facilities and systems, manned by volunteer, trained communicators.
+These volunteers offer their stations and skills for public service events and activities as well as emergency and disaster relief communications at no cost to States, municipalities, disaster relief agencies, or to the Federal Government.
+Radio amateurs have often responded immediately, and without a call to duty, following many types of emergencies or disastersk with working, independent communications facilities and systems, manned by volunteer, trained communicators and technicians.
 They assist in restoring public safety communications facilities.
 They provide communications until those public safety facilities are restored to operation.
 They provide interoperability and mutual aid communications between and among public safety and other entities (interoperability that typically does not exist, even now, on an interagency basis).
 They provide efficient communications for disaster relief agencies, such as the American Red Cross, FEMA and the Salvation Army, for the duration of disaster recovery efforts.
-Amateurs are known for their immediate responses to hurricanes, tornadoes, earthquakes, snow and ice storms, floods and other natural disasters.
-They are immediately available during and in the aftermath of such events, and commence communications in support of public safety and disaster relief agencies and state emergency response agencies without any advance requests.

-13. Amateur Radio is also a service that promotes technical self-training and innumerable opportunities for STEM education for young people through experiential learning.
-Many, perhaps most, telecommunications professionals derived their interest and most of their basic skills from their avocational accomplishments in Amateur Radio.
+Amateurs are known for their immediate response to hurricanes, tornadoes, earthquakes, snow and ice storms, floods and other natural disasters.
+They are immediately available during and in the aftermath of such events., 13.
+Amateur Radio is also a service that promotes technical self-training and innumerable opportunities for STEM education for young people through experiential learning.
+Manytelecommunications professionals derived their interest and most of their basic skills from their avocational accomplishments in Amateur Radio.
 Many developments in modern telecommunications, including low-Earth-orbit microsatellite technology, MESH systems, and many refinements and adaptations of new technologies were and are the direct result of Amateur Radio experimentation and inventiveness.
-That innovative spirit still exists today, despite the complexity of modern digital and satellite communications.
+That innovative spirit still exists today, with the ever increasing complexity of modern digital and satellite communications.
 Amateur broadband systems and other high-data-rate multimedia systems are in full deployment now.
-Software-defined radio equipment is now widely deployed in the Amateur high-frequency bands.
-The potential for improvement in Amateur Radio emergency communications and interoperability communications for served agencies as a result of the adaptation and regular use of SDR technology is limitless, and it is applied regularly, especially in the aftermath of devastating natural and man-made disasters.
+Software-defined radio equipment is now widely used in the Amateur high-frequency bands bringing with it the potential for improvement in Amateur Radio public service and emergency communications and interoperability for our partner agencies.